-Figure 10 shows the time series of city-average MODIS AOD monthly means in the four cities for 2005-2018.
-Trends in AOD are significant in all four cities and range from a decline of 4.2 % a-1 in Birmingham to an increase of 3.1 % a-1 in Kanpur.
-Mean AOD in Delhi and Kanpur is on average 5-6 times more than in London and Birmingham, due to large local anthropogenic emissions, nearby agricultural emissions of PM{2.5} and its precursors in the IGP, and long-range transport of desert dust (David et al., 2018).
-Our results, as absolute AOD trends for London (-0.004 a-1) and Birmingham (-0.007 a-1) for 2005-2018, are similar to trends obtained by Pope et al. (2018) for 2005-2015 (-0.006 a-1 for London; -0.005 a-1 for Birmingham).
-Our trends for both cities in India are less steep than the increase for Delhi (4.9 % a-1) obtained for 2000-2010 with the MODIS 10 km AOD product (Ramachandran et al., 2012) and for Kanpur (10.3 % a-1) obtained for 2001-2010 with AERONET AOD at the Kanpur AERONET site (Kaskaoutis et al., 2012).
+6 times more than in London and Birmingham, due to large local anthropogenic emissions, nearby agricultural emissions of PM{2.5} and its precursors in the IGP, and long-range transport of desert dust (David et al., 2018).
+Our results, as absolute AOD trends for London $(-0.004 \,\mathrm{a}^{-1})$ and Birmingham $(-0.007 \,\mathrm{a}^{-1})$ for 2005-2018, are similar to trends obtained by Pope et al. (2018) for 2005-2015 (-0.006 a-1 for London; $-0.005 \,\mathrm{a}^{-1}$ for Birmingham).
+Our trends for both cities in India are less steep than the increase for Delhi $(4.9 \% a^{-1})$ obtained for 2000-2010 with the MODIS 10 km AOD product (Ramachandran et al., 2012) and for Kanpur (10.3 % a^{-1}) obtained for 2001-2010 with AERONET AOD at the Kanpur AERONET site (Kaskaoutis et al., 2012).
 This may reflect a recent dampening of the trend or differences in data products and sampling domain/period.
-Sulfate from coal-fired power plants in India makes a large contribution to PM{2.5} (Weagle et al., 2018) and emissions from these nearly doubled from 2004 to 2015 (Fioletov et al., 2016).
+Sulfate from coal-fired power plants in India makes a large contribution to PM{2.5} (Weagle et al., 2018), and emissions from these nearly doubled from 2004 to 2015 (Fioletov et al., 2016).

-5. Conclusions
+5 Conclusions

 Satellite observations of atmospheric composition provide long-term and consistent global coverage of air pollutants.
-We assessed the ability of satellite observations of nitrogen dioxide (NO2) and formaldehyde (HCHO) from OMI for 2005-2018, ammonia (NH3) from IASI for 2008-2018, and aerosol optical depth (AOD) from MODIS for 2005-2018 to provide constraints on long-term changes in city-average NO2, reactive NMVOCs, NH3, and PM{2.5}, respectively in four cities: 2 in the UK (London and Birmingham) and 2 in India (Delhi and Kanpur).
+We assessed the ability of satellite observations of nitrogen dioxide (NO2) and formaldehyde (HCHO) from OMI for 2005-2018, ammonia (NH3) from IASI for 2008-2018, and aerosol optical depth (AOD) from MODIS for 2005-2018 to provide constraints on long-term changes in city-average NO2, reactive NMVOCs, NH3, and PM{2.5}, respectively in four cities: two in the UK (London and Birmingham) and two in India (Delhi and Kanpur).

-Assessment of satellite observations against ground-based measurements followed careful screening of the in-situ measurements for poor quality data, correcting NO2 data reported in inconsistent units at monitoring sites in Delhi and Kanpur, and removing sites influenced by local sources.
+Assessment of satellite observations against ground-based measurements followed careful screening of the in situ measurements for poor-quality data, correcting NO2 data reported in inconsistent units at monitoring sites in Delhi and Kanpur and removing sites influenced by local sources.
 OMI NO2 reproduces monthly variability in surface concentrations of NO2 in cities, whereas satellite AOD reproduces trends, but not monthly variability, in PM{2.5} in cities.
 MODIS and AERONET AOD are consistent at long-term monitoring sites in Kanpur and a UK EMEP site in southern England.
 IASI NH3 is consistent with monthly variability in surface NH3 concentrations at two of three rural UK EMEP sites.
 There were no appropriate measurements of reactive NMVOCs to compare to OMI HCHO.

 According to the long-term record from Earth observations, NO2, PM{2.5}, and NMVOCs increased in Delhi and Kanpur.
 There is no reversal in the increase in NO2 or PM{2.5} in Delhi or Kanpur, as would be expected from successful implementation of air pollution mitigation measures.
-In all four cities, the magnitude and direction of trends in NH3 is sensitive to treatment of NH3 seasonality and none of the NH3 trends are significant.
-In London and Birmingham, NO2 and PM{2.5} decrease, and HCHO, a proxy for reactive NMVOCs emissions, decreases in Birmingham, but exhibits a recent (2012-2018) sharp (> 9 % a-1) increase in London.
+In all four cities, the magnitude and direction of trends in NH3 are sensitive to treatment of NH3 seasonality, and none of the NH3 trends are significant.
+In London and Birmingham, NO2 and PM{2.5} decrease, and HCHO, a proxy for reactive NMVOCs emissions, decreases in Birmingham but exhibits a recent (2012-2018) sharp (> 9 % a-1) increase in London.
 This may reflect increased emissions of oxygenated VOCs and long-chain hydrocarbons from household products, the food and beverage industry, and residential fuelwood burning.
-This would have implications for formation of secondary organic aerosols (SOA) contributing to PM{2.5}, the radical (HO_x) budget that includes large contribution from HCHO photolysis, and formation of surface ozone that is VOC-limited in London.
+This would have implications for formation of secondary organic aerosols (SOAs) contributing to $PM{2.5}$, the radical (HO_x) budget that includes a large contribution from HCHO photolysis, and formation of surface ozone that is VOC-limited in London.